 Ho, Michelle H. S. Ho. “’I Feel like It Will Never Stop’: The Crisis of Technology-Facilitated Sexual Violence (TFSV) in Singapore.”
 AAS-IN-ASIA Annual Conference, Daegu, Korea, June 24-27, 2023.

-Tay, Cherie and Michelle H. S. Ho.
+Ho, Michelle H. S., and Cherie Tay.
 “Sexual Violence Enabled by Technology: Feminist Perspectives from Singapore.”
 National Women’s Studies Association (NWSA) Annual Conference, Minneapolis, MN, November 10-13, 2022.

 Gupta, Shivani and Michelle H. S. Ho.
 “Digital Well-being on Campus: Technology Facilitated Sexual Violence Amongst University Students in Singapore.”
 Association for Asian Studies (AAS) Annual Conference, Honolulu, HI, March 24-27, 2022.